grip-on-software/data-gathering/README.md

 definitions, matching the URLs in the `definitions` section of the settings.
 The two sections by default use separate credentials.

-These sections may be edited and additional sections may be added if the project(s) have different setups, such as more VCS hosts or other sources that make use of credentials, including Jira.
+These sections may be edited and additional sections may be added for project(s) that have more sources, such as multiple VCS hosts, Jenkins hosts or Jira hosts.
 All options may be set to falsy values, e.g., to perform unauthenticated access to to disable access to the service completely.

 - `env` (`$SOURCE_CREDENTIALS_ENV` and `$DEFINITIONS_CREDENTIALS_ENV`): Name of
   the environment variable that contains the path to the SSH identity file.